-The exam is a 20 minutes oral exam - 15 minutes examination and 5 minutes evaluation - The evaluation is assessed individually.
-The mark given covers both FCV2 and OPMV2, and the student will be credited 5 ECTS in each course
+The mark given covers both FCV2 and PLAV2, and the student will be credited 5 ECTS in each course.

 The exam is assessed with a mark according to the 7-step scale and assessed with external evaluation.

 3.5.1.10 Purchasing and Sourcing PUSV2